hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

             - if software breaks, can no longer develop the site
         - learning html means sites can be built from any environment with basic text editing software
             - eg: notepad (most basic) to intelliJ webstorm ide (advanced)

+## Encryption (to Security)

+- **NOTE: THIS BELONGS TO THE 'SECURITY' PART OF P1**

+- how encryption stores data stores on a hard disk?
+    - can use either symmetric or asymmetric encryption
+    - can be through the use of public and private keys
+    - causes data to be scrambled
+    - requires an encryption key to encrypt
+    - requires a descryption key to decrypt
+    - resusls in data which is not understandable
+        - even if read by someone else, it will have no meaning